Ansari-Furkan-26/UnSquare/README.md

-# 👨‍💼 Employee Management System (MERN Stack)
+# 👨‍💼 Employee Attendance System (MERN Stack)

-A full-featured Employee Management System built using **MongoDB, Express, React, and Node.js**.
-It supports admin and employee roles with secure authentication, CRUD operations, and a modern UI.
+A full-featured Employee Attendance System built using **MongoDB, Express, React, and Node.js**.
+It supports admin and employee roles with secure authentication, location-based attendance logging, and performance grading.

 ---

+## 📝 Problem Statement

+Build an attendance system where employees can **check in/check out based on location**, and admins can manage employees and monitor attendance effectively.

+This system ensures:
+- Employees can only mark attendance **from a specific location** (e.g., office).
+- Admins have full control to **manage employees and view attendance reports**.
+- Employees are **visually graded** based on punctuality to promote on-time culture.

+---

-## 🌟 Features
+## 🌟 Key Features

-### 🔐 Authentication & Roles
-- JWT-based login system
-- Role-based access: Admin and Employee
-- Password visibility toggle

-### 🧑‍💼 Admin Panel
+### 🛠️ Admin Panel
-- Create, update, delete employee records
+- ➕ Add, ✏️ Edit, and ❌ Delete employees
-- View employee profiles
+- 📊 View employee attendance logs
-- Manage user roles

-### 👨‍💻 Employee Dashboard
+### 👨‍💻 Employee Panel
-- Secure login
+- 🔐 Secure login
+- 📍 Location-based **Check In / Check Out**
-- View and update profile
+- 📆 View past attendance records

-- Personalized interface
+### 🔐 Authentication
+- Simple JWT-based login for both Admin and Employee roles

+### 🟢 Attendance Grading System
+- Color-coded system (e.g., Green, Yellow, Red) to show punctuality performance
+- Motivates employees to be on time consistently

 ---